Exmark Z Turf Equipment Backyard Life

 • Grill for two and a half hours at 250 degrees, checking occasionally to ensure nothing has come loose.
 (Cooking times vary by size.)

-• Once the meat reaches an internal temperature of approximately 140 degrees Fahrenheit (60 degrees Celcius), remove from the grill, cover and let it sit for 5 to 10 minutes before serving.
+• Once the meat reaches an internal temperature of approximately 140 degrees Fahrenheit (60 degrees Celsius), remove from the grill, cover and let it sit for 5 to 10 minutes before serving.
 (U.S.D.A.-safe is 145 degrees Fahrenheit.)
 Keep in mind that the meat will continue cooking for another 5 to 10 degrees.

 More Main Dish Grill Recipes: